 6. Place Pads Back in Swamp Cooler

-Place the pads back in their place and position the distribution tube section back on top of the pads.
+Place the pads back in their place.
+Be sure to look at the pads and put them in correctly.
+Once you’ve replaced them then you can put the distribution tube section back on top of the pads.

 Set the top metal panel back in place and then put the mesh panel back in front and screw the panels back together.